SA-Haque/Ad--hoc--Analysis/README.md

 ---

 🙋‍♀️ About Me
-I'm Shahvaz, passionate about turning raw data into actionable business insights using tools like SQL, Power BI, and Excel.
+I'm Shahbaz, passionate about turning raw data into actionable business insights using tools like SQL, Power BI, and Excel.

 GitHub: SA-Haque

 LinkedIn: _[Connect here](https://www.linkedin.com/in/shahbaz-ali-haque/)_

-## 🚀 How to Use
+##  How to Use

 1. Clone the repository:
    ```bash